Athletes and signature moments: What plays make you instantly think of someone?

 Berating an official and throwing a racket, you think of John McEnroe.
 “You cannot be serious!"

-Pumping their first and letting out a load roar after a big point, you think of Serena Williams.
+Pumping their fist and letting out a load roar after a big point, you think of Serena Williams.

 When you see . . .